 A managed service is where you outsource the server and backup services for better management.
 This platform is widely chosen by large-scale enterprises to reduce capital costs involved.

-And lastly, cloud-based ERP systems are evolving rapidly today due to their seamless adaptation capabilities with business processes.
+And lastly, cloud-based ERP systems are evolving rapidly today due to their seamless adaptation capabilities to business processes.
 In such systems, the remote cloud infrastructure deploys the ERP system as an application.
-Each of this technology platforms has its own perks and cons, you need to evaluate, weigh them and choose the ERP system that best suits your enterprise.
+Each of these technology platforms has its own perks and cons, you need to evaluate, weigh them and choose the ERP system that best suits your enterprise.